Title of position:

-- Bachelor’s or higher earned academic degree.
+- Bachelor’s or higher earned academic degree

-- SEI endorsement a plus.
+- SEI endorsement required

-- Bilingual (Spanish and/or Portuguese) a plus.
+- Bilingual (Spanish and Portuguese) preferred

-- Such alternatives to the above qualifications as the Superintendent of Schools may find appropriate and acceptable.
+- Such alternatives to the above qualifications as the Superintendent of Schools may find appropriate and acceptable

 - Technology Use – School System Data base, standard Microsoft and Google products and web-based sites.